pannachow/eipsi/README.md

 # hotel-x

-A website for Hotel X.
+A website for EVIDENCE INFORMED PRACTICE FOR SCHOOL INCLUSION (EIPSI).

 ## Development